lina-alicezandra/Towards-constraining-the-role-of-internal-climate-variability-and-the-forced-response-in-the-global-/README.md

 DOI: 10.5281/zenodo.14224843

-contains: 1) scripts for plot the Figure 1.2 for the PhD thesis; 2) scripts for the Chapter 4 (3rd PhD study).
+Contains: 1) scripts for plot the Figure 1.2 for the PhD thesis; 2) scripts for the Chapter 4 (3rd PhD study).

+Note that new file PhD_thesis_3rd_study_updated.zip is added, this is the updated code for the 3rd study (Chapter 4)

 CDO are used for data-pretreatment: Schulzweida, Uwe.
 (2023).
 CDO User Guide (2.3.0).
 Zenodo. https://doi.org/10.5281/zenodo.10020800